The essentials

 Should you see a vet for your dog’s lip licking?

 For dogs with anxiety or underlying health concerns, you should take them to the vet for care.
-Since lip licking is one symptom for a wide variety of health conditions, such as an oral foreign body or a tooth infection, it’s important to get professional treatment as quickly as possible.
+Since lip licking is one symptom of a wide variety of health conditions, such as an oral foreign body or a tooth infection, it’s important to get professional treatment as quickly as possible.
 If you can’t pinpoint why your dog is licking its lips, it’s always a good idea to make a video of what your pet is doing and show the video to your local vet at the time of your dog’s appointment as this may help your vet pinpoint the cause.

 Frequently asked questions